Howdy! [ Register | Login | Forums ]

 Are you a eBay Stores Certified Designer or offer your clients custom eBay store and listing template designs?
 Then this version is for you.

 This is a special version that has been developed for eBay designers and businesses with multiple eBay accounts who would like ease of deploying to multiple eBay templates.
+You can seer an example of this working in this designer example.

-This version has everything that is in the single account version, but allows you to deploy over multiple clients/eBay accounts easily and quickly with a special loading file (which is included).
+This version has everything that is in the single account version, but allows you to use with multiple clients/eBay accounts easily and quickly with a special loading file (which is included).
+If you have multiple eBay accounts or wish to include these features to your clients, then this version is the one for you.

 What is Needed to Run this Widget?